dzydzany/sosko-aio-php/README.md

 ## Introduction
 Try it out. `docker run -p 8080:8080 markomitranic/sosko-aio-php` Will spawn a little "server" on port 8080 that you can visit.

 Generally, it's not meant to be used by itself, but to be extended by other (your) containers.
+You will want to `COPY` or set a volume to `/app/src` as it is considered to be the public project root.

+## Extending configuration
-Also here is an example of how we use it.
+Here is an advanced example of how we might use it.
 ```
 FROM markomitranic/sosko-aio-php:7.3 AS base